meraki/docker-toolkit/README.md

 You should then be able to access it with your browser at http://localhost/

+## Getting stopped

+To stop the docker container you'll need the container ID.
+Get it by running:
+`docker ps`

+Once you have that you can stop it by running 'docker stop [container_id]'.
+It should look something like this:
+`docker stop cd04fbb33586`

 ## Tools in the box

 ### Configure